The World Heritage Missions Collection

 A grand-scale KGS Studios fine art piece of Mission San José, displayed as a mural in a modern, expansive corporate lobby.

-An Immortal Asset, A Timeless Legacy
+An Immortal Asset & A Legacy of Stewardship

-The Collection on Display
+A Public Trust: The Collection on Display

 KGS Studios fine art from the Missions Collection on public display at the San Antonio International Airport.